 The Minnesota Chamber Foundation's research on Minnesota's environmental permitting system is data-driven, matched by interviews with dozens of companies across the state.
 It does not focus on Minnesota's regulatory standards.
 The business community shares the state's strong commitment to protecting our natural resources.
-The Foundation relied on the expertise of Barr Engineering, along with their partners Policy Navigation Group (PNG) and Squire Patton Boggs to produce a thorough report with both a scientific and economic analysis - containing more than 30 recommendations.
-We hope that this report will provide the data
+The Foundation relied on the expertise of Barr Engineering, along with their partners Policy Navigation Group (PNG) and Squire Patton Boggs to produce a thorough report - with both a scientific and economic analysis - containing more than 30 recommendations.

-Addressing

-Minnesota's

-uncertain

-and lengthy

-permitting

-process is one

-solution to

-help reverse

-this trend and

-spur economic

-growth in our

-state.
+Addressing Minnesota's uncertain and lengthy permitting process is one solution to help reverse this trend and spur economic growth in our state.